dfederlein/vagrant-tower/README.md

 vagrant ssh awx
 ```

 Located in /home/vagrant/ansible is a playbook taken from https://github.com/ansible/ansible-examples called "lamp_haproxy."
-This demo is designed to run this playbook.  from the ansible CLI, you can modify then execute this playbook as you see fit to learn more about ansible CLI.
+This demo is designed to run this playbook.
+From the ansible CLI you can modify then execute this playbook as you see fit to learn more about ansible CLI.